Affiliate links on Android Authority may earn us a commission. Learn more.

 - Use an app — Apps like TG Pro and others can check your temps for you.
 Search the Mac App Store for some neat options.
 Around the 100-degree Celcius mark is when you really need to worry.

 In any case, if your MacBook is overheating, shut it down and let it sit for a while.
 Try to charge again after it’s cooled down a bit.

 Check your MacBook’s battery health

 Your MacBook keeps track of its own battery health, and it’s honestly not difficult to see for yourself.
-We have a whole tutorial on checking battery stats and charge cycles here, but we’ll go through the basics right now.
+We have a couple tutorials on battery health management and charge cycles, but we’ll go through the basics right now.